 "The William Wayne Justice Center is what attracted me to Texas Law.
 I have felt so supported by this community since before even stepping foot on campus.
-I am grateful to the Justice Center for plugging me into the many public interest opportunities I have at Texas Law.
-I am excited to participate in pro bono, clinics, conferences, and more as I prepare for my public interest legal career."
+I am grateful to the Justice Center for plugging me into the many public interest opportunities I have at Texas Law."

-Sally Vandenberg graduated from Claremont McKenna College with a BA in Economics.
+Sally graduated from Claremont McKenna College with a BA in Economics.
 After college, she obtained her MEd and taught middle school math in Kansas City, MO, worked for Open Door Legal in San Francisco, and served as a court advocate for the Center for Alternative Sentencing and Employment Services in New York City.
-She is interested in criminal justice reform and public defense.